-F., ( December Com Entry Description Green, Yellow, and F Red Tags Front Date Enter the date and shift (if applicable) that the erection or modification of the scaffold was completed (e.g., PM 8/3/04) Scaffold Erection Foreman Enter the name of the Responsible Scaffold Erection Foreman, who oversaw the erection.
+Entry Description Green, Yellow Green, Yellow and Red Tags Front Date Enter the date and shift (if applicable) when the erection or modification of the Scaffold was completed (e.g., PM 8/3/04).
+Scaffold Erection Foreman Enter the name of the Responsible Scaffold Erection Foreman, who oversaw the erection.
 Scaffold No. Enter the unique Scaffold Number.
 This number shall be the same as the number on the Scaffold Request Form.
 This does not apply to Red Tags.
-Green and Yellow Tags Back Date Enter the date and shift (if applicable) that a Scaffold Competent Person inspected the scaffold.
-Name Enter the name of the Scaffold Competent Person who inspected the scaffold.
+Green and Ye llow Tags Back Date Enter the date and shift (if applicable) when a Scaffold Competent Person inspected the Scaffold.
+Name Enter the name of the Scaffold Competent Person who inspected the Scaffold.
+White Tag Fro nt Scaffold No. Enter the unique Scaffold Number.
+Deck Status For each deck, enter green, red or yellow.
+White Tag Back Date Enter the date and shift (if applicable) when a Scaffold Competent Person inspected the Scaffold Inspection Enter details of the inspection.
+Name Enter the name of the Scaffold Competent Person who inspected the Scaffold.